FaithAlone.net

 • Being commanded to preach the Gospel (Mark 16:15)

-We could go on and on with dozens more examples of commandments which require someone to do work in order for them not to be violated.
+There are many such examples of commandments in Scripture, which require someone to do work in order for them not to be violated.

-Going beyond all of the sins that we can define by looking at commandments, we are also given a definition of sin that proves that the commandment to "repent of your sins" to be saved is a commandment to be perfectly righteous, as the Lord tells us:
+In addition to all of the sins that can be defined by looking at commandments, it can also be demonstrated from Scripture that the command to "repent of your sins" to be saved is a commandment to be perfectly righteous, as the Bible says:

 1 John 5:17